ntelx/nxfolio-db/README.md

   </div>

 ## Reference Data
-There are total 85 reference tables with m records that captures various business data required in global trade.
+There are more than 80 reference tables that capture various business data required in global trade.

 Table  | Description | Example |
 -- | --- | --- |